upmedia/upmedia/README.md

 ### Hi there!
 I'm Uffe Petersen 👋

-- 🔭 I’m currently working at Mybanker
+- 🔭 I’m currently working at Hi Rasmus
 - 🌱 I’m currently learning React

 - 📫 Connect with me on **[LinkedIn]**